Become a Member - Click here to download form

 Traditionally, the main focus has been on mental illness related to childbearing.
 However, the interests of Australasian members often encompass broader areas including the maternal-infant relationship, attachment theory, the psycho-biology of pregnancy, antenatal and postnatal education, psycho-social aspects of obstetrics, perinatal bereavement and all aspects of mental health of women and their families during pregnancy and the postnatal period.

-Close collaboration between clinicians and researchers is an important priority of the Australasian Branch.
+Close collaboration between clinicians and researchers is an important priority of the Australasian Chapter.

 The Society also actively seeks to bring issues of mental health and illness related to childbearing into greater public awareness.
 This objective is achieved by educational activities, campaigning for better resource allocation (for both research and services) and through raising issues of policy with a variety of statutory bodies.